coredns/coredns.io/content/blog/corefile.md

 The `Corefile` is CoreDNS's configuration file.
 It defines:

-* What servers listen on what ports.
+* What servers listen on what ports and which protocol.
 * For which zone each server is authoritative.
 * What middleware is loaded in a server.